vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.2/readme.md

 13) *What is the sequence of defining the relationship between the file and the user?*

+Firstly there should be defined if the user is the owner of file, if yes, on the file may be performed all actions that are allowed by the owner rights.
+If user isn't owner there should be checked if the user is added to the group that set as groupfor this file if yes actions that aloowed for the  group may be performed.
+Otherwise there can be performed actions that are allowed for other users.

 14) *What commands are used to change the owner of a file (directory), as well as the mode of access to the file?
 Give examples, demonstrate on the terminal.*